 Develop Social Skills

 You’ve decided to venture into a field where you’ll have to socialize a lot.
 This is why you must start developing social skills.
-Knowing how to break the ice with your clients for this will help you to carve a name in the architecture industry.
+Knowing how to break the ice with your clients will help you to carve a name in the architecture industry.

-That colleague who stinks at drawing 3D models can become a CEO of an architect company just because his social skills attract customers to the firm like bees to the hives.
+That colleague who stinks at drawing 3D models can become the CEO of an architect company just because his social skills attract customers to the firm like bees to the hives.
 That’s why socializing is important.

-Your Professor Is Your First Client
+Your Professor is Your First Client

 Yes, you read it right.
 We know your professor criticizes, scolds, and even rips your model apart.
 But, he only wants to bring the best out of you.
 Walk into their office or staffroom during office hours.
 Discuss your ideas and take their opinions.
 Believe us, this will help you a lot in your future endeavors.

-Procrastination Is Your Enemy
+Procrastination is Your Enemy